 Both companies are owned by Estée Lauder, and so it’s not unusual for brands within the same parent company to have the same formulated products!
 In this case, we have two similar if not the exact foundations, but two different brands: Smashbox, which is a cruelty-free brand; while MAC has decided to sell in China but work with the Institute for In Vitro Sciences to spread and educate about cruelty-free ways to test products.
 Because they have the same exact formula, you could say in many ways that this product has been animal tested by default.
 And therefore we wonder how and why Smashbox is still selling it?

-UPDATE: Estee Lauder Double Wear Nude Foundation is also an exact dupe!
+Estee Lauder Double Wear Nude Foundation is also an exact dupe!
+(Has been discontinued!)

 UPDATE 2020: Smashbox has sadly discontinued the BB Water Foundation!